mvneerven/xo/md/exo/controls/building-controls.md

-# Creating Custom ExoForm Controls
+# Creating Custom XO form Controls

-All ExoForm control classes are ES6 classes that inherit from the abstract *ExoControlBase* class, but it is more likely that you will inherit from an inherited control class.
+All XO form control classes are ES6 classes that inherit from the abstract *ExoControlBase* class, but it is more likely that you will inherit from an inherited control class.

 To illustrate this, let's take the *ExoVideoControl* implementation: